ramalinga365/Ram-Monitor/CONTRIBUTING.md

 ## Project Styles

 I personally do not like something that requires a lot of configuration before you can finally start the app.
-The goal is to make the Uptime Kuma installation as easy as installing a mobile app.
+The goal is to make the Ram Monito installation as easy as installing a mobile app.

 - Easy to install for non-Docker users